 Cancellation Policy: If cancelled 30 days before the course starts or later your department will be charged SEK 2500.

-The course is arranged by the Board of Doctoral Education and the Board of Research.
-The course leaders are Helena Karlström, Markus Moll and Kent Jardemark.
+The course is arranged by the Faculty Board.
+The course leaders are Helena Karlström and Kent Jardemark.